“Dawn of the Dead meets Benefits Street”

 “Fucking intense, weren’t it, Kylie?”
 Tom said.
 “And them new trainers of yours look fucking smart.”

 Kylie looked down at her new trainers and smiled.
-They’d got a bit scuffed from the run and had lost a bit of their new-shop shine, but they still looked the fucking bomb.
+They’d got a bit scuffed from the run and had lost a bit of their new-shop shine, but they still looked good.
 She lifted them in turn and polished them on the back of her tracksuit bottoms.
+Then she remembered her old trainers were still in the shop.
+She looked up at Tom, her eyes wide.

+“So what?
+They still wouldn’t have anything to match it with, would they?”
 Tom took off the pink hat and placed it on Kylie’s head.
 It was way too big for her, and flopped down over her eyes.
-“There you go Kylie,” Tom said, “you’re a proper fucking lady now, too.”
+“There you go Kylie,” he said, “you’re a proper fucking lady now, too.
+So stop worrying.”

 But Tom turned away before she could do it.
 “Come on then Lady Kylie, let’s get fucked off out of here,” he said, walking toward the exit.
 Mike and Britney followed him, hand in hand.
 Kylie took off the hat and put it back on the shelf when a woman at a nearby till glared at her.
 She smiled at the woman and shrugged, then hurried to catch Tom up.